nbalakr2/Data-Mining-Project-1/README.md

 Figure 3

-X-axis is exposure duration (≈1–2, 3–4, 5–9, 10–14, 15+ years).
-Y-axis is dB HL.
+The X-axis shows exposure duration while Y-axis shows dB HL threshold.
 Each line again represents a frequency.
 The ordering is monotonic: each step up in exposure corresponds to higher average thresholds.
 The separation between exposure groups is largest at 6–8 kHz, smaller at mid frequencies, and smallest at 500 Hz.
 That pattern looks like dose → effect rather than random wiggle: age already lifts thresholds (Fig. 1), and chronic noise adds a second lift, especially in the highs.

 Putting it together.
 Across figures, the narrative is consistent.
 Age and gender sets the baseline, long-term loud exposure shifts the curve upward through duration, while high frequencies act as the early warning.
 The bar graph suggests that men encounter significant change earlier, which fits real-world exposure histories (work/recreation) but should be confirmed in the full sample with direct sex comparisons and high-frequency averages.